cisagov/freeipa-server-packer/README.md

 [![Build Status](https://travis-ci.com/cisagov/freeipa-server-packer.svg?branch=develop)](https://travis-ci.com/cisagov/freeipa-server-packer)

-This is a project for building a [FreeIPA](https://www.freeipa.org) image based on a generic [Fedora](https://getfedora.org/) base image.
+This is a project for building a [FreeIPA](https://www.freeipa.org) server image based on a generic [Fedora](https://getfedora.org/) base image.

 Note that this AMI is a little different from others in that it requires the